Local sports coverage.

 We've heard the tune 'Father John MacMillan of Barra', but who was Father John?

 Christopher Morris on the identity of a British woman who kept a diary in WW2 France.

 Fran and guests reflect on the how our Welsh athletes have fared at the Olympic Games.

 Julian Jackson on the issue at the heart of the forthcoming French presidential election.

 Investigating the concentration camps set up in France to hold Spanish Civil War refugees.

-May 1940: Dancer Margot and her lover are trapped in Holland during Germany's invasion.
+Dancer Margot Fonteyn and her lover are trapped in Holland during the German invasion.

 With life skills to be taught, spinster Margaret transforms young working class girl Narn.

 Frances Finn with local people and great guests.
 Find out what makes Nottinghamshire tick.